Two new cases of COVID-19 - Northern Pride Publications

 • 13 deaths related to COVID-19 have been reported to date.

-To date, 52,511 COVID-19 tests have been performed in the province.
-As of June 7, 2020, when other provincial and national numbers are last available from the Public Health Agency of Canada, Saskatchewan’s per capita rate was 40,027 people tested per million population.
-National rate was 51,348 people tested per million population.
+To date, 53,116 COVID-19 tests have been performed in the province.
+As of June 8, 2020, when other provincial and national numbers are last available from the Public Health Agency of Canada, Saskatchewan’s per capita rate was 40,229 people tested per million population.
+The national rate was 52,029 people tested per million population.

 COVID-19 Testing